lucastoro/denoiser/README.md

 ```
 --config    -c: read the configuration from the given filename instead from stdin
 --directory -d: change the working directory to the given path
---no-lines  -n: do not output line numbers in the output
+--no-lines  -n: do not put line numbers in the output
---verbose   -v: print information regarding the process to stderr
+--verbose   -v: print information regarding the process (to stderr)
---profile   -p: print profiling information to stderr
+--profile   -p: print profiling information (to stderr)
---debug     -d: print even more information to stderr
+--debug     -d: print even more information (to stderr)
 ```
 When compiled with support for thread pools the following will be available:
 ```